How Credit Card Interest Works in Canada

 The only way to kill credit card debt is to pay it off, which you can do in 3 steps:

-• Reduce your spending by making a budget and putting your credit cards out of reach
+• Reduce your spending by making a budget and putting your credit cards out of reach.
+This might mean switching to paying for things with cash or debit cards so you don't add to your credit card balance.

-• Organize your debt by noting your card due dates and interest rates
+• Organize your debt by noting your card due dates and interest rates.
+Decide if you'd like to tackle your smallest debt first or put your payments towards credit cards with the highest interest rate.

-• Pay off your credit card by setting up reminders or pre-authorized payments
+• Pay off your credit card by setting up reminders or pre-authorized payments.
+This might mean making more frequent payments – especially if you've been making a single payment a month.

-Part of your debt plan might involve consolidating your debt, which you might be able to accomplish by using a balance transfer credit card.
-Just remember, those promotional, introductory interest rates don’t last forever!
+Part of your debt plan might involve consolidating your debt by using a balance transfer credit card.
+Just remember, those promotional, introductory interest rates don't last forever.

-The best way to avoid credit card interest is to understand it.
-Read your cardholder agreement and make careful note of any grace periods and deadlines, then compare them to your cash flow.
+Now that you understand how credit card interest works, you can avoid it by preventing it from accumulating.
+Read your cardholder agreement and carefully note any grace periods and deadlines, then compare them to your cash flow.

-In the interest of saving our readers even more money, we’ve identified 5 more simple DOs and DON’Ts for avoiding credit card interest.
+In the interest of saving our readers even more money, we've identified simple dos and don'ts for avoiding credit card interest:

 Like payday loans, withdrawing money from a credit card should be avoided at all costs.
-Cash advances begin to accrue interest immediately and have the highest interest rates on the market, making them a ticking time bomb of debt.
+Cash advances begin accruing interest immediately and carry the highest interest rates on the market, making them a ticking time bomb of debt.

 Making the minimum payment keeps your credit card account in good standing and prevents late fees, but it doesn't stop interest from piling up.
 Not only that, but most of the money from every minimum payment goes toward paying interest, so it could take years to shrink your debt.

-Modern credit cards offer a variety of "Buy now, pay later" installment plans where the idea is to reduce interest, not avoid it.
+Modern credit cards offer a variety of buy-now, pay-later installment plans, with the idea of reducing interest, not avoiding it.

 Ultimately, you'd save about $17 in interest compared to carrying a balance for 3 months at 21.99% APR.

-Pro Tip: Lines of credit and personal loans typically have lower interest rates than credit cards, and are typically better choices for financing a large purchase.
+Pro tip: Lines of credit and personal loans typically have lower interest rates than credit cards, often making them better choices for financing a large purchase.

-Purchases don’t incur any interest at all if you pay your credit card off within the interest-free grace period, which is typically 21 to 55 days.
+Purchases don't incur any interest at all if you pay your credit card off within the interest-free grace period, which is typically 21 – 55 days.

-The end of the grace period is your credit card’s payment due date.
-Check your statement and make a note in your calendar to send a payment at least 3 days beforehand, or set up credit card autopay so you’re never late.
+The end of the grace period is your credit card's payment due date.
+Check your statement and make a note in your calendar to send a payment at least 3 days in advance, or set up credit card autopay so you're never late.

 If you often carry a balance and love the convenience of using credit, you may as well embrace it with a low-interest credit card.
 Our top 3 picks offer purchase interest rates lower than 13%: